Kar3n33/ReactPortfolio/README.md

 # React Portfolio
-Upgrading our first portfolio project with this application that has React incorporated.
+I am upgrading our first portfolio project with this React incorporated application.
+It has some information about me as well as projects I worked on during my time in this bootcamp.

 ## Technologies
 * Axios